sourceweaver/x.cr/README.md

 # x.cr

-Experimental Crystal utilities, not ready for production.
+Experimental Crystal utilities, not meant for production use.